wozjac/brackets-ui5/README.md

 Please check the [preferences](#preferences) for details about preferences.

 ### Quick docs
 Quick docs is a Brackets feature and provide inline documentation for a token at the current cursor position (Ctrl + k).
+Supported are .js files and XML views.
-This feauture is related with Code Hints in terms of resolving types - please check "UI5 identifier type recognition" section for more details.
+This feauture is related with Code Hints (resolving types) - please check "UI5 identifier type recognition" section for more details.

 ![quick docs](https://www.mediafire.com/convkey/c18b/bwe4bc862ntg68h6g.jpg)